Your Christmas Financial Blueprint

 7. Choose Travel-Proof Gifts

-9. Have fun!
+9. Have Fun!

 After all, what are holidays for?

-The Bottom Line: Your Christmas Financial Blueprint
+The Bottom Line: Christmas Financial Blueprint

-The Christmas holiday period can be a time of financial pressure for many families, but it doesn't have to be.
-To relieve some of the burden, start early, know your costs, understand your cash-flow, and make a plan.
+The Christmas holiday period might be a time of financial pressure for many families, but it doesn't have to be.
+To relieve some of the burden, start early, know your costs, understand your cash-flow, and plan.
+Then, stick to it.

 You may also like: